 Giro d’Italia organizer RCS Sport announced that for the first time in Giro history, one of the 2013 Giro d’Italia stages will be finished on top of the epic Col du Galibier in tribute to Marco Pantani.
-On Sunday 19th May, 2013, Stage 15 of Giro d’Italia 2013 edition will finish at the top of the legendary Col du Galibier, one of the sacred mountains of cycling.
+On Sunday 19th May 2013, Stage 15 of Giro d’Italia 2013 edition will finish at the top of the legendary Col du Galibier, one of the sacred mountains of cycling.

 The stage will be finished at the top of the climb, where the mountain divides the French departments of Savoy from the Hautes-Alpes.
 It’ll be the first time in the history of cycling that a race, climbing from Valloire, will finish at the top of this monumental mountain.